markwsutton/AirQualityProject/README.md

 **Methodology:**
     1)	Selected eight cities that we thought would tell an interesting story given the dynamics of pollution/COVID-19 policies
         - New York, LA, Houston, Jacksonville, Shanghai, Beijing, Wuhan, New Delhi
-    2)	First we downloaded 7 CSV files from the open data platform
+    2)	ETL - Extract: First we downloaded 7 CSV files from the open data platform
     3)	In addition to 2020 data we took data from the past three years in order to create a baseline
-    4)	We cleaned the data, removing extraneous information from CSVs and selecting for O3 and PM2.5
+    4)	Transform: We cleaned the data, removing extraneous information from CSVs and selecting for O3 and PM2.5
         - We used PM2.5 and O3 because of the five pollutants captured in the AQI, they are the most frequently measured and have the most data associated with them
         - Because the AQI is not a linear measurement of pollutants, we chose to convert the scores into units of measurement for O3 and PM2.5
         - We looked at lockdown dates in each of the 8 cities
-    5)	Merged the average medians of past three years to create a baseline to compare against
+    5)	Load: Merged the average medians of past three years to create a baseline to compare against, merged data into two csv files

 **Insights and Observations:**